nickmvincent/ugc-val-est/self_replication.md

 While I hit the Reddit API, I can also get the WP info!
 Let's review how to do that...
-`python check_wikipedia_content.py --platform r --mode full`
+`python check_wikipedia_content.py --platform r --mode full` Ran into an issue because I forgot that I needed to include a start and end index (which I added to allow for "screen parallelization")
+`python check_wikipedia_content.py --platform r --mode full --start 0 --end 40000`